SyedIbrahimHamza/Login-System/README.md

 Login System

 A simple terminal-based Login System built with Python.
-The program provides a basic menu-driven interface that allows users to register with a username and password and log in using their registered credentials.
+The program provides a menu-driven interface that allows users to register with a username and password, log in using their registered credentials, and exit the program.

-The program validates the user's menu choice, prevents duplicate usernames, stores user information in a Python dictionary, and verifies login credentials.
+The system validates menu choices, prevents duplicate usernames, stores user information in a Python dictionary, verifies login credentials, and continuously displays the menu until the user chooses to exit.

 What It Does

 The program currently allows you to:

 Display a welcome message
-Display registration and login options
+Display registration, login, and exit options
 Validate the menu choice
 Store user information using a Python dictionary
 Take username and password input